isomerpages/ura-lkywcp/index.md

               url:
     - infobar:
         title:
-        subtitle: About the Prize
+        subtitle: The Prize for cities
         description: A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
-        button:
-        url:
-    - infopic:
-        title: The Prize for cities
-        subtitle:
-        description: The Prize is the only award in the world that looks at the holistic and sustained urban transformation of cities over a period of 10 to 20 years.
+The Prize is the only award in the world that looks at the holistic and sustained urban transformation of cities over a period of 10 to 20 years.
-        button:
+        button: About the Prize
-        url:
+        url: /about-the-prize/
-        image: /images/features/2023/shenzhen-air.jpg
-        alt: Clean air
     - infobar:
         title:
         subtitle: